About stag beetles

 Stag beetles are one of the most spectacular looking insects in Britain, named because the male’s large jaws look just like the antlers of a stag.
 As well as being one of the largest (it can grow larger than a matchbox in size), they are sadly one of our rarer beetles.
 Stag beetles and their larvae are quite harmless and a joy to watch.

-A stag beetle’s head and thorax (middle section) are shiny black in colour and its wing cases are chestnut brown.
+A stag beetle’s head and thorax (middle section) are shiny black and its wing cases are chestnut brown.

-Male adults appear to have huge antlers, almost half the size again of their body.
-These appendages are actually over-sized mandibles, used in courtship displays and to wrestle other male beetles.
+Male beetles appear to have huge antlers.
+They are actually over-sized mandibles, used in courtship displays and to wrestle other male beetles.
 They are not harmful to humans.
 Adult males can vary in size from 35mm – 75mm long and tend to be seen flying at dusk in the summer looking for a mate.

-The female adult beetles are smaller at between 30-50mm long, with normal sized mandibles.
+Female beetles are smaller at between 30-50mm long, with smaller mandibles.
 They are often seen on the ground looking for somewhere to lay their eggs.

-A fully-grown stag beetle larva (grub like) can be up to 110mm long.
+A fully-grown stag beetle larva (grub) can be up to 110mm long.
 They are fairly smooth skinned, have orange head and legs and brown jaws.
-They are nearly always found below ground up to half a meter down.
+They are nearly always found below ground and can be as deep as half a meter down.

 The beetle that is most often mistaken for a female stag beetle is the lesser stag beetle.
-A large lesser stag beetle can be similar in size and shape to a small female stag beetle.
 However, the lesser stag is uniformly black all over with matt wing cases, while the female stag beetle has shiny brown or maroon wing cases.
 Lesser stag beetles tend to have a much squarer overall look.
-Cockchafers can be of a similar size to lesser stags and are active on warm nights in May and June, but can be distinguished from stags by their ribbed wing cases and covering of hair.

-Around the middle of May the adults begin to emerge above ground, males a little earlier than the females.
+Around the middle of May the adults begin to emerge, males a little earlier than the females.
 By the end of August, as summer fades, most of them will die.
-Very few survive the rigours of winter.
+Very few survive the winter.

 During their short adult lives the male stag beetles will spend their days sunning themselves in an attempt to gather strength for the evening’s activities of flying in search of a mate.
 This is when you are most likely to spot them.